 Overall, the no. of protons and neutrons remain the same on the left hand side and the right hand side of the reaction.
 An extra doubly charged Helium ion is formed on the right hand side of the reaction which conserves the total no. of nucleons(protons and neutrons are collectively called nucleons) in the reaction.
 The doubly charged Helium ion is nothing but an alpha particle!

 Nuclear fission is the reaction in which a heavier nucleus splits into two lighter nuclei(plural form of nucleus) just like we split Uranium.
 Hence, we can conclude that splitting of Uranium into Thorium and an alpha particle is an example of nuclear fission.

-Nuclear fusion, on the other hand, is the exact opposite of fusion.
+Nuclear fusion, on the other hand, is the exact opposite of fission.
 In nuclear fusion, two lighter nuclei come together to form a heavy nucleus and in turn, releasing vast amounts of energy.
 For example, two lighter hydrogen nuclei can form a heavier Helium nucleus.

 Nuclear reactors and power plant